-In the context of pretrial conferences, Rule 16 further states that "the court may take appropriate action, with respect to ... the advisability of referring matters to a magistrate judge or neutral" and with respect to "the need for adopting special procedures for managing potentially difficult or protracted actions that may involve complex issues, multiple parties, difficult legal questions, or unusual proof problems."
+In the context of pretrial conferences, Rule 16 further states that "the court may take appropriate action, with respect to ... the advisability of referring matters to a magistrate judge or master" and with respect to "the need for adopting special procedures for managing potentially difficult or protracted actions that may involve complex issues, multiple parties, difficult legal questions, or unusual proof problems."
 Fed.
 R. Civ.
 P. 16(c)(2) (H, L).
-In summary, if the court needs help because a case presents difficult, complex, or labor-intensive issues, appointment of a neutral is appropriate.
+In summary, if the court needs help because a case presents difficult, complex, or labor-intensive issues, appointment of a master is appropriate.
 See also Fed.
 R. Civ.
-P. 54(d)(2)(D) (regarding the use of neutrals to determine attorney fees); Fed.
-R. Civ.
-P. 23(h)(4) (regarding award of cost and fees in class actions).
+P. 54(d)(2)(D) (regarding the use of masters to determine attorney fees).

-In various appointment orders, judges have used the language set out below to establish that appointment of a neutral is appropriate in a specific case.
+In various appointment orders, judges have used the language set out below to establish that appointment of a master is appropriate in a specific case.

-- The presence of multiple parties requires extra administrative work. - The legal or factual issues will be complicated or protracted. - There will be discovery or evidentiary problems requiring continued oversight. - There will be management and communication issues necessitating supervision. - Matters between and among the parties and lawyers need to be coordinated. - A mediator is needed to assist with the potential settlement of some or all issues. - There will be hearings that need to be conducted. - Proposed findings of fact and conclusions of law need to be recommended. - Resolution of issues will require specialized or technical knowledge, or a detailed understanding of foreign law. - To fully understand and oversee the dispute, the court will need the help of expert advisors or consultants. - Timely or expedited decisions on masses of individual claims cannot be made without additional resources. - The case entails complicated or detailed computations or accountings. - The case will require a high degree of coordination with other lawsuits or courts. - The case will involve lengthy oversight and administration of settlement funds.

-- The case will require the monitoring of complex injunctive relief. - A neutral can ensure a search warrant is properly and fairly executed - A neutral can ensure that the Government makes property Brady disclosures or other prosecutorial conduct are conducted fairly. - A neutral can help ensure that plea negotiations are conducted fairly. - The needs of the parties and lawyers require the services of a neutral, including ex parte communications with the neutral. - The services of a neutral are necessary to work on matters away from the courthouse or at times when the court is not available. - A neutral is necessary to provide a just, speedy, and inexpensive determination of the case. - The administration of justice requires the appointment of a neutral in this case.
+The presence of multiple parties requires extra administrative work.

+The legal or factual issues will be complicated or protracted.

+There will be discovery or evidentiary problems requiring continued oversight.

+There will be management and communication issues necessitating supervision.

+Matters between and among the parties and lawyers need to be coordinated.

+A mediator is needed to assist with the potential settlement of some or all issues.

+There will be hearings that need to be conducted.

+Proposed findings of fact and conclusions of law need to be recommended.

+Resolution of issues will require specialized or technical knowledge, or a detailed understanding of foreign law.

+To fully understand and oversee the dispute, the court will need the help of expert advisors or consultants.

+Timely or expedited decisions on masses of individual claims cannot be made without additional resources.

+The case entails complicated or detailed computations or accountings.

+The case will require a high degree of coordination with other lawsuits or courts.

+The case will involve lengthy oversight and administration of settlement funds.

+The case will require the monitoring of complex injunctive relief.

+The criminal case necessitates the assistance of a judicial adjunct.

-■ 8.
-An appointment order should identify the source of authority for the appointment.
+8. An appointment order should identify the source of authority for the appointment.

-Rule 53 does not require that the appointment order specify the nature of the authority for the appointment, but specifying the source is good practice.
-Relevant provisions addressing the appointment can come from a variety of sources, including:
+Rule 53 does not require that the appointment order specify the source of authority for the appointment, but specifying the source of authority is good practice.
+Authority for the appointment could come from a variety of sources, including:

-- Federal Rule of Civil Procedure 53, or analogous state rule; - A statute, or legislative or governmental enactment; - The inherent authority of the court; or - Consent of the parties.
+Federal Rule of Civil Procedure 53, or analogous state rule;

+A statute, or legislative or governmental enactment;

+The inherent authority of the court; or

+Consent of the parties.